Unraveling the graph structure of tabular data through Bayesian and spectral analysis: Methods

-Here we discuss how a graph is created based on the tabular dataset.
 A weighted directed graph is a tuple $(V, E, w)$ composed by a set of vertices, $V$, a set of ordered tuples, $E$, and a weight function $w: E\mapsto \mathbb R^+$.
 Each feature of the dataset associates to at least one vertex of the graph.
 The directed weighted edges represent the relationships between two columns.
 Let $C$ be the set of columns of the tabular data.
 A column $c\in C$ is randomly chosen and mapped to a set of vertices $V_c \subset V$ .
 We use the remaining columns as features to train a gradient boosting machine (GBM) to predict the column $c$.
 Let $\bar V_c$ be the features columns of c.
 After training, for each $v_c \in \bar V_c$, we understand the weights for each edge ($v, v_c$) as corresponding to the contribution of the vertex $v$ to the task of predicting the vertices related to $c$.
 We repeat this procedure for each vertex in $V$ and obtain a complete weighted directed graph.

 A subject of particular importance concerns the \emph{contribution of $v$ to predict $c$}.
 First, we want to map the tabular dataset to a graph.
 We require that the in-degree of vertex $v_c$ quantifies the accuracy of the trained GBM, that is $k_{in}(v_c) = \sum_{u \in \bar V_c} w(u, v_c) = Acc(v_c)$.
 For instance, if a column has no relevant relationship with the remaining columns or cannot be explained by them, the in-degree is low, which reduces the contribution of the vertex to the overall structure of the graph.